cryocuhk/liulin523.github.io/_pages/research_greenland.md

 Jiangjun (JJ) Ran, Postdoc

-Jiangjun is currently investigating the Greenland ice sheet mass balance using the regional climate models (e.g., RACMO 2.3, MAR 3.9), and data from remote sensing technologies (e.g., satellite gravimetry, InSAR, and altimetry).
+Jiangjun is currently investigating the Greenland ice sheet mass balance using the regional climate models (e.g., RACMO 2.3 and MAR 3.9), and data from remote sensing technologies (e.g., satellite gravimetry, InSAR, and altimetry).
 More specifically, he is interested in deriving the mass variations of the Greenland ice sheet from GRACE in a statistically optimal way using the “mascon” (i.e., mass concentration) approach.
-Furthermore, he is also trying to understand the mass anomalies in the sub-surface processes of Greenland ice sheet (e.g., meltwater retention) at short-time scale.
+Furthermore, he is also trying to understand the mass anomalies in the sub-surface processes of Greenland ice sheet (e.g., meltwater retention) at short-time scales.

 ![]({{ site.url }}{{ site.baseurl }}/images/research/Greenland_DMT2.gif){: style="width: 1000px"}